voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * migrate from older to new AntD forms and icons.
 * Remove any package warnings and use of deprecated features.
 * Remove any redundant packages.
+* increase version n in package.json to 1.1.0
 ## Node - 14 -> 16

 * Updated Dockerfile